Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Introduction

 \section{Introduction}

-Weak gravitational lensing is a powerful and promising probe of cosmology for current and upcoming galaxy surveys such as the Hyper Suprime-Cam (HSC; \citealt{Miyazaki2006}), the Dark Energy Survey (DES; \citealt{DES2005,Flaugher2005}), the Kilo Degree Survey (KIDS; \citealt{deJong2013}), the Large Synoptic Survey Telescope (LSST; \citealt{LSST2009}), Euclid \citep{Laureijs2011}, and Wide-Field Infrared Survey Telescope (WFIRST; \citealt{Green2012}).
+Weak gravitational lensing is a powerful and promising probe of cosmology for current and upcoming galaxy surveys, such as the Hyper Suprime-Cam (HSC; \citealt{Miyazaki2006}), the Dark Energy Survey (DES; \citealt{DES2005,Flaugher2005}), the Kilo Degree Survey (KIDS; \citealt{deJong2013}), the Large Synoptic Survey Telescope (LSST; \citealt{LSST2009}), Euclid \citep{Laureijs2011}, and the Wide-Field Infrared Survey Telescope (WFIRST; \citealt{Green2012}).
 Due to the gravitational potentials of the mass fluctuations between distant galaxies and us, the light is deflected, causing distortions in the images of the galaxies.
-By studying these distortions we can infer and study the distribution of the total matter (dark and baryonic) in the Universe.
-However, most of the galaxies are only affected by this effect at a level of a few percent.
-Because the ellipticity of the image of a galaxy is dominated by its intrinsic ellipticity we cannot measure the shear distortion of individual galaxies, but instead we can study them statistically if we have a sample of galaxies that is large enough so that the intrinsic ellipticities average out.
+By studying these distortions, we can infer and study the distribution of the total matter (dark and baryonic) in the Universe.
+However, most of the galaxies are only distorted by a few percent of their intrinsic ellipticity value.
+Because of this, the ellipticity of the image of a galaxy is dominated by its intrinsic ellipticity, so we cannot measure the shear distortion of individual galaxies; instead, we can study them statistically if we have a sample of galaxies that is large enough so that the intrinsic ellipticities average out.

-The quality of weak lensing data in observations depends on the accuracy of the ellipticity and shear estimation from the images.
+Cosmic shear measured from statistics on galaxy ellipticities allows us to improve the estimation of cosmological parameters by adding this new probe to cosmological studies.
+However, systematics in shear measurement propagate to cosmological parameter estimates.
 There are several systematics that make this measurement challenging \citep{Bridle2009}.
 Firstly, images are blurred due to the atmosphere or instrument response and suffer from other effects from the telescope optics.
-Moreover, the convolution kernel of the image (point-spread function, or PSF) is not necessarily isotropic, varies spatially, and it has to be estimated from either modeling or from the images of the stars from the same field.
+Moreover, the convolution kernel of the image (point-spread function, or PSF) is not necessarily isotropic, varies spatially, and has to be estimated from either modelling or from the images of the stars from the same field.
 Secondly, the output images are pixelated.
-Finally, the pixels can suffer from Poisson noise and other noise contributions.
+Finally, the pixels can suffer from Poisson noise coming from galaxy photons and other noise contributions such as sky background.
 Besides taking into account all these steps, we also need an accurate algorithm to estimate the galaxy ellipticities from the pixelated images.